msigley/WP-Simple-Google-Analytics/README.md

 # WP Simple Google Analytics
 Simple Google Analytics implementation for Wordpress that avoids using cookies and external javascript.

+Localstorage is used instead of a tracking cookie if the browser implements it.
+If Localstorage is not available, a first party cookie is used.

+A locally cached copy of analytics.js is printed using an inline script tag instead of referencing it externally from https://www.google-analytics.com/analytics.js.
+This copy of analytics.js is updated every 24 hours.
+If analytics.js is unable to be cached locally, it is referenced externally and marked as async to limit the affect on the site's first contentful paint time.

 ## Configuration
 Configuration is done by defining PHP constants in your /wp-config.php file.
 Below is an example configuration: